All the songs in 'Wicked' on Broadway

 "For Good"

 The penultimate song in Wicked is a guaranteed tearjerker.
-Glinda and Elphaba meet one more time, where they realize Elphaba needs to flee Oz and Glinda needs to usher in a new era of good leadership — but they can never see each other again.
+Glinda and Elphaba meet one more time, realizing Elphaba needs to flee Oz and Glinda needs to usher in a new era of good leadership — but they can never see each other again.
 They sing this heartfelt ballad about how they inspired each other to change: "You'll be with me like a handprint on my heart.
 And whatever way our stories end, I'll know you have rewritten mine by being my friend."

 "Finale"